Classification of Antimicrobial Peptides

 4. Based on peptide properties

-Based on net charge, there are cationic (net charge > 0; 88%), neutral (net charge = 0; 6%), and anionic peptides (net charge <0; 6%).
+Based on net charge, there are cationic (net charge > 0: 88%), neutral (net charge = 0: 6%), and anionic peptides (net charge <0: 6%).

 Based on hydrophobic/hydrophilic amino acid composition, there are hydrophobic, amphipathic, and hydrophilic peptides based on hydrophobicity.
+The APD has a small number of entirely hydrophobic (e.g.,

 Also, natural AMPs can be arbitrarily classified based on peptide size (number of amino acids, aa): ultra-short (2-10 aa), short (10-24 aa), medium (25-50 aa), and long (50-100 aa).
-AMPs greater than 100 aa are antimicrobial proteins (e.g., lysozyme, histones, and RNase 7).
+AMPs greater than 100 aa are antimicrobial proteins (e.g., lysozyme, histones, and RNase 7), which can be searched in the APD by entering "antimicrobial protein" in the NAME field.
+There are 108 antimicrobial proteins in the APD as of Dec 2025.

 5. Based on covalent bonding patterns

-This universal classification system (UC) categorizes antimicrobial peptides (or peptides in genenal) into four classes (Wang, G, 2015).
+This universal peptide classification system (UC) categorizes antimicrobial peptides (or peptides in genenal) into four classes (Wang, G, 2015).

-(1) Class I (UCLL): linear one-chain peptides (e.g. LL-37 and magainins) or two linear peptides not connected via a covalent bond (e.g. enterocin L50).
+) or two linear peptides not connected via a covalent bond (e.g. enterocin L50).

 (3) Class III (UCSB): polypeptide chains with a sidechain to backbone connection (e.g. bacterial lassos and fusaricidins).